 One upon a time, long ago, a fair maiden embarked upon a journey across the seas to study arts and letters with great minds of her age.
 On her journey, she encountered a knight, brave and true, who had set out from the maiden’s homeland on a similar quest.
 Expecting only to find enlightenment, the maiden and the knight found true love.
 And every year, in memory of their first meeting, the maiden and the knight (OK, mostly the maiden) prepared a traditional sweetmeat that was consumed during the festive season in this land across the water.

-If you didn’t gather from the above fable, mince pies are part of my family mythology, and make an appearance during every Christmas season.
+If you didn’t gather from the above fable, mince pies are part of my family mythology, and make an appearance during every Christmas season, along with fruitcake and bourbon balls.
 In the U.K., they’re ubiquitous this time of year, sold in packs of six everywhere from the cheap kind at the Waitrose supermarket down the street, to the ones sold at Fortnum and Mason and marked “Luxury Brandy Mincemeat Pies.”
 Mince pies are the taste of Christmastime in London.
-And that taste is incredible — start with concentrated dried fruit flavors, add the flowing sweetness of brown sugar and butte, brighten with sour lemon juice and tart fresh apple, add a faint bitter note from orange and lemon peels and wrap the whole thing in a flaky pastry.
+And that taste is incredible — start with concentrated dried fruit flavors, add the flowing sweetness of brown sugar and butter, brighten with sour lemon juice and tart fresh apple, add a faint bitter note from orange and lemon peels and wrap the whole thing in a flaky pastry.
 Do you see why these might be just a tiny bit addictive?

 Fortunately, since they don’t appear on every street corner on this side of the pond, they’re pretty simple to make.
 Mincemeat may sound daunting (and offputting – the sugar and spices and brandy were a medieval way to preserve meat, but by Victorian times, the meat was largely forgotten, and my version is entirely vegetarian, made with butter and nothing more frightening than a few raisins) but it’s simple as pie to make — the whole thing takes maybe 20 minutes, start to finish, and the hardest part is dicing up an apple.